Understanding Water Pollution: Point Source Culprits

 Frequently asked questions

-A point source is a single, identifiable source of pollution, such as a pipe, ditch, ship or factory smokestack.
+A point source of water pollution is a single, identifiable source of water pollution, such as a pipe or a drain.

 Written by